SAG Awards: What to know from the emotional show, including celebrities sharing support for Ukraine

 The coronavirus protocols

 Unlike the Oscars, where only some of the attendees will be required to be vaccinated, the SAG Awards required proof of vaccine, a booster, a negative PCR test 48 hours in advance, and a negative rapid test the day of the show.
-But perhaps to stop any rumors about which celebrities may not be in attendance because of vaccine requirements, the show noted that some stars couldn’t be there because of quarantine protocols on their own projects — producers offered a remote option, including for the cast of “Ted Lasso,” which won multiple awards but were shown onscreen at a viewing party in London.
+But perhaps to stop any rumors about which celebrities may not be in attendance because of vaccine requirements, the show noted that some stars couldn’t be there because of quarantine protocols on their own projects — producers offered a remote option, including for the cast of “Ted Lasso,” which won multiple awards but were shown on-screen at a viewing party in London.

 A ‘Romy and Michele’ reunion

-Lisa Kudrow and Mira Sorvino showed up to present while dressed as versions of their characters from the 1997 comedy “Romy and Michele’s High School Reunion," and even made a joke about Post-It notes.
+Lisa Kudrow and Mira Sorvino showed up to present while dressed as versions of their characters from the 1997 comedy “Romy and Michele’s High School Reunion,” and even made a joke about Post-it notes.
 (Though no explanation was given for why this happened, maybe it was to celebrate the film’s 25th anniversary?)
 Either way, the movie reference seemed to fly over the heads of many audience members, but social media was pretty excited.

 WINNERS